 Muppet Book Club

-You’re invited to come join the Book Club meeting on the Tough Pigs Forum message board, where we’ll be discussing the major themes of the book, appreciating Joe Mathieu’s art, sharing memories, and generally horsing around with it.
+You’re invited to come join the Book Club meeting on the Tough Pigs Forum message board, where we’ll be analyzing this book from top to bottom over the next few days.
 Even if you’ve never posted at the Forum before, feel free to come in anyway.
 Everybody’s welcome at my Book Club.
 I think I’ll even invite Jonathan Franzen.
 Take that, Oprah!

 Suggested Discussion Questions:

-Click here to read all the Book Club comments on Cookie Monster and the Cookie Tree!
+Click here to read the Book Club comments on The Great Twiddlebug Mystery!